ganesh-git2014/splunk-checker/README.md

 - Can delete/edit cluster info from configuration page
 - ~~Add severity of each warning message~~
 - Add more dashboards for display
+- Control splunk through REST (e.g. restart all splunk in a cluster)